niclake/niclake.github.io/src/posts/2014/2014-12-31-beginning-anew.md

 - **Get under 160lbs.** Starting weight: 172.2 lbs.
 - **Release another album.** It's been nearly 2 years since <a href="http://themusicplaysyou.com" target="_blank">Sailing</a> was released.
 And I have SO MANY ideas.
 - **Read more.
 Write more.**
-- **Save money.** With an imminent relocation once Becca graduates, and plenty of student loan debt, I need to start putting money aside for things.
+- **Save money.** With an imminent relocation once R graduates, and plenty of student loan debt, I need to start putting money aside for things.
 - **Spend more time disconnected.** We just spent 9 days on vacation in North Carolina.
 While I still had my phone and used it, my screen time was drastically reduced, and I felt awesome because of it.